Barbara Minto’s Pyramid Principle can help us to marshal our ideas and to communicate them clearly and convincingly.

 Our first task is to synthesise and structure our argument.
 This requires a bottom-up approach.

 That means gathering relevant information and data.
-If we’re looking to expand into a new market, for example, we’ll need everything we can muster about that market and the companies who already operate there.
-Then we can start grouping and sorting this material into more coherent groups of ideas or insights.
+If we’re looking to expand into a new market, for example, we’ll need everything we can muster about that market and the companies that already operate there.
+Then we can start sorting this material into more coherent groups of ideas or insights.
 That might involve discarding less relevant or extraneous material.
 As we start grouping the data, common themes will start to emerge – and our main idea, insight or recommendation might also start to become clearer.